• Messages

 • The tunnel domain (abcd1234.tunnel.anthropic.com), shown on the tunnel detail page.
 Used as the proxy's tunnel_domain and in the server certificate's SAN.

-With programmatic access, your stack fetches the tunnel token through the Tunnels API and generates the CA and server certificate locally (the private key never leaves your environment), registering only the CA's public certificate with Anthropic.
+With programmatic access, your stack fetches the tunnel token through the Tunnels API, generates the CA and server certificate locally (the private key never leaves your environment), and registers only the CA's public certificate with Anthropic.
 You're still responsible for securing the private keys and renewing the server certificate before it expires.
-Record the identifiers your stack needs to authenticate over Workload Identity Federation: